greenfork/kisa/README.md

 This structure is not complete, there are still some unknowns.
 Some
 considerations:

-- Do we need a "Query" concept which is going to provide read-only access to various components?
-For example, in order to do jumping to functions, we will need a module which is going to know simultaneously about TextBuffer to get information about lines and columns and SyntaxHighlighter to get semantic information about tokens.
-Shoving in the knowledge about these components directly into SemanticJump-y thing does not scale.
 - Do we want to organize specific modules like Autocompletion and LSP as plugins utilizing direct communication with the server via JSON-RPC?
   This will reduce the capabilities to which they can interact with the